Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-As we can see, the given `ZipFile` contains only a single GeoPackage called `building_points_helsinki.gpkg`.
-The `with ZipFile(fp) as z:` command here is a standard Python convention to open files in read-format from ZipFiles.
-To read the contents of the GeoPackage stored inside the ZipFile, we first need use the `.read()` function of the opened `ZipFile` object to read the contents of the file into bytes.
-After this step, we still need to pass these bytes into a `BytesIO` in-memory file buffer by using the built-in `io` library.
-This file buffer that can then be used to read the actual contents of the file into geopandas.
-This maybe sounds complicated, but it actually only requires a few lines of code:
+As you can see, the given `ZipFile` which is opened in variable `z` contains only a single GeoPackage called `building_points_helsinki.gpkg`.
+The `with ZipFile(fp) as z:` command here is a standard Python convention to open files in read-format from ZIP files.
+To read the contents of the GeoPackage stored inside the file, we first need use the `.read()` function of the opened `ZipFile` object to read the contents of the file into bytes.
+After this step, we need to pass these bytes into a `BytesIO` in-memory file buffer by using the built-in `io` library.
+A file buffer is an in-memory file-like object that can be used as a temporary storage or buffer for bytes-like data.
+Instead of writing data directly to a physical file on a disk, it allows you to write the data into a `BytesIO` object, which stores the data in computer's memory.
+This file buffer can then be used by geopandas to read the actual contents of the file into a `GeoDataFrame`.
+This might sound a bit complicated, but it actually requires only a few lines of code:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}